imagineon/ViewConfigurator/Readme.md

 ## TODOs

 In the future we want to provide some convenice configurations, like using UIColor for CGColor configurations, a shadow configuration set and extensions for third party libraries like ReactiveCocoa.
-We also want to provide a version which will generate on every build and enable configuration of properties added by custom UIView subclasses..
+We also want to provide a version which will generate on every build and enable configuration of properties added by custom UIView subclasses.
 At the moment the Base of the ConfigurationSet has to be the same Type as the View it is applied on.
 It would be convinient to allow application of configurations on Subclasses.

 ## Attributions